swyxio/ai-notes/Monthly Notes/Oct 2023 notes.md

 - Adobe releases Firefly 2 - lifelike and realistic images, generative match, prompt remix and prompt suggestions ([X](https://substack.com/redirect/de20b453-ad97-499e-b02f-995d460477c8?j=eyJ1IjoiMmpqYnkxIn0.voZ98EfOPBt5Ku2V2Dg7KBxwdLf5SmXhj0TZ3U45rJE), Firefly)
 - [Play.ht](http://play.ht/) shows off an impressive <300ms voice generation for agents After spending almost 2 hours talking to chatGPT, I was thinking, why aren't all AI assistants like this, and the answer was, well... generating voice takes time, which takes you out of your "conversation flow" And then today, [play.ht](https://substack.com/redirect/fe90d888-07d3-4441-9301-3c8bdbe35c0a?j=eyJ1IjoiMmpqYnkxIn0.voZ98EfOPBt5Ku2V2Dg7KBxwdLf5SmXhj0TZ3U45rJE) showed off a new update to their API that generates voice in <300ms, and that can be a clone of your voice, with your accent and all.
 We truly live in unprecedented times.
 - [Defog Agents: AI Assistants for complex data workflows](https://defog.ai/blog/agents/)
+- Databricks [MLflow 2.8](https://www.databricks.com/blog/announcing-mlflow-28-llm-judge-metrics-and-best-practices-llm-evaluation-rag-applications-part?utm_source=twitter&utm_medium=organic-social) supports LLM-as-a-judge metrics - resulting in significant savings in time (from 2 weeks with human workforce to 30 minutes with LLM judges) and costs (from $20 per task to $0.20 per task)

 ## Papers and Good Reads